-This report describes the work group's proposal to amend the current NAIC Model Regulation by introducing the 2013 IDI Valuation Table and proposing a new actuarial guideline applicable to IDI tabular reserves.
-The work group believes that the use of an actuarial guideline is appropriate to handle the multiple segments of the 2013 IDI Valuation Table, the computations of a company's own experience, and the application of credibility, which normally are not found in model regulations.
+This report describes the IDTWG's proposal to amend the current NAIC Model Regulation by introducing the 2013 IDI Valuation Table and proposing a new actuarial guideline applicable to IDI tabular reserves.
+The IDTWG believes that the use of an actuarial guideline is appropriate to handle the multiple segments of the 2013 IDI Valuation Table, the computations of a company's own experience, and the application of credibility, which normally are not found in model regulations.